-Growing Minds Day by Day: Week of September 14
+Growing Minds Day by Day: Third Week of September

 This week’s theme is farmers markets.
-Our “Growing Minds Day by Day” educational resource lists are designed for families and educators to use during the COVID-19 quarantine and beyond.
+Our “Growing Minds Day by Day” educational resource lists are designed for families and educators.

 Farmers Market Day by Shanda Trent